-One study defined the test as bimanual ovarian palpation plus rectovaginal exam.30 One study clearly defined the index pelvic examination test as the bimanual and speculum examination, while the other two studies did not define the index test beyond "pelvic exam" or "vaginal exam."27 Two studies specified that experienced gynecologists or examiners performed the examination, ^{28, 30} another stated that a single examiner performed all examinations, 29 and the third that one of two physicians examined all women.27 Only one study specified the ultrasonography operator as a gynecologist specializing in ultrasonography.29 In the PLCO trial, all participants received the bimanual ovarian palpation and rectovaginal examination in addition to a CA-125 and transvaginal ultrasound with screening tests repeated annually.
-In the PLCO trial, women who received the ovarian palpation/rectovaginal examination had a mean of 2.4 examinations (with no more than 4 examinations) over the initial 5 years of the trial period when this examination was a part of the screening intervention protocol.
-In three of the studies, all women had an examination with CA-125 and only those with either abnormal pelvic examination findings or abnormal CA-125 results then underwent transvaginal or abdominal ultrasonography.
-27-29 These three studies used different thresholds for acceptable CA-125 levels $(>30 \text{ U/ml}, ^{27}>35 \text{ U/ml}, ^{29} \ge 35 \text{ U/ml}^{28})$.
-Likewise, these three studies used differing thresholds to define an abnormal reference ultrasonography result (18 ml/8 ml in pre- and postmenopausal women, respectively, 28 >6 cm, 29 >8.8 ml27).
-For the PLCO trial, cancer incidence followup at 1 year and up to 5 years were reported as captured in the SEER tumor registry, medical records, and patient questionnaire. ^{16, 30} For the other three studies, followup at 1 year consisted of a postal questionnaire for all patients29 or for those with normal pelvic examination findings and CA-125 levels27; a fourth study additionally measured CA-125 levels at 1 year for those with normal baseline pelvic examination and CA-125 results.
-28 Any patients with abnormal CA-125 levels and normal ultrasonography findings were followed with serial CA-125 and/or ultrasonography every 3 to 6 months.
+One study defined the test as bimanual ovarian palpation plus rectovaginal examination.31 One study clearly defined the index pelvic examination test as the bimanual and speculum examination,30 while the other two studies did not define the index test beyond "pelvic exam"29 or "vaginal exam."28 Two studies specified that experienced gynecologists or examiners performed the examination,^{29,31} another stated that a single examiner performed all examinations,30 and the third stated that one of two physicians examined all women.28 Only one study specified the ultrasonography operator as a gynecologist specializing in ultrasonography.30 In the PLCO trial, all participants received the bimanual ovarian palpation and rectovaginal examination in addition to blood testing for CA-125 and transvaginal ultrasound, with screening tests repeated annually.
+Women who received the ovarian palpation/rectovaginal examination had a mean of 2.4 examinations (with no more than 4 examinations) over the initial 5 years of the trial period when this examination was a part of the screening intervention protocol.
+In three of the studies, all women had an examination with CA-125 blood testing, and only those with abnormal pelvic examination findings or abnormal CA-125 results had transvaginal or abdominal ultrasonography.28-30 These three studies used different thresholds for acceptable CA-125 levels (>30 U/mL, 28 >35 U/mL, 30 and \geq 35 U/mL 29).
+Likewise, these three studies used differing thresholds to define an abnormal reference ultrasonography result (18 mL/8 mL in preand postmenopausal women, respectively29; >6 cm30; and >8.8 mL28).
+For the PLCO trial, cancer incidence followup at 1 year and up to 5 years was captured in medical records and patient questionnaires.^{16, 31} For the other three studies, followup at 1 year consisted of a postal questionnaire for all patients30 or for those with normal pelvic examination findings and CA-125 levels28; a fourth study additionally measured CA-125 levels at 1 year for patients with normal baseline pelvic examination and CA-125 results.29 Any patients with abnormal CA-125 levels and normal ultrasonography findings were followed with serial CA-125 blood testing and/or ultrasonography every 3 to 6 months.
 For all four studies, any abnormal results were referred for further management.

 Mean or median age ranged from 51 to 63 years.
-Forty-three percent and 65 percent of participants were postmenopausal in the two studies reporting menopausal status. ^{28, 29} In the other 2 studies, all or nearly all were postmenopausal. ^{27, 30}
+Forty-three and 65 percent of participants were postmenopausal in the two studies reporting menopausal status.^{29, 30} In the other two studies, all or nearly all participants were postmenopausal.^{28, 31}